 Installation

-To use this project, you need to have an installation of Rust.
-Since we are using flint-sys
+To use this project, you need to have an installation of Rust version 1.85 or newer.
+As we use flint-sys

 sudo apt-get install m4 gcc make